 B. Notwithstanding any provision to the contrary in paragraph A hereof, depositions may be taken, testimony heard.
 Orders and decrees entered without an order of publication when the defendant has been legally served with or has accepted service of process to commence a suit for divorce or for annulling or affirming a marriage, and he or she or the plaintiff:

 2. Shall remove from the county or city in which the suit is pending if a resident thereof, or in which he or she resided at the time of the institution of the suit, or was served with process, without having filed with the clerk of the court where the suit is pending a written statement of his or her intended future place of residence, and alike statement of subsequent changes of residence; or

-3. When after such written statement has been filed with the clerk, notice shall have been served upon him or her at the last place of residence given in the written statement as provided by law; or
+3. When after the such written statement has been filed with the clerk, notice shall have been served upon him or her at the last place of residence given in the written statement as provided by law; or

 4. Could not be found by the sheriff of the county or city for the notice’s service, and the party sending the service makes an affidavit that he has used due diligence to find the adverse party without success.
-If such absent party has an attorney of record in such suit, notice shall be served on such attorney, as provided by § 8.01-314.
+If a such an absent party has an attorney of record in such a suit, notice shall be served on such attorney, as provided by § 8.01-314.